How to set up Interactions.

 You can enter either a bone name or a socket name (if you’ve added sockets to your skeleton).

-Interactions allow you to run arbitrary blueprint logic using events.
-In any blueprint (often your avatar blueprint), you can bind handlers to Interactions by-name.
+Interactions allow you to run blueprint logic using events in any blueprint (often your Avatar Blueprint or Level Blueprint).

 • Add a Get Kemorig Interaction Subsystem node to your blueprint.

-• Drag the pin out of it and search for “Kemorig Interactions” functions.
+• Drag the pin out of a Get Kemorig Interaction Subsystem node and search for “Kemorig Interactions” functions.